jwang-a/CTF/Writeups/HitconQual2019/Pwn/One_Punch_Man/README.md

 Since both fd, bk of tcache\_fake\_chunk = C3+0x10
 fd, bk of C3+0x10 must be set to tcache\_fake\_chunk

-the heap before finally freeing C2 to trigger unlink will look like
+Here is what the heap will look like before finally freeing C2 to trigger unlink
 ```
      |       8       |       8       |
                     ...